mmilano/SidePanelCollapse/README.md

 # Background

-The Bootstrap Collapse component is typically used to show and hide content in vertical manner, collapsing upwards and downwards.
+The [Bootstrap Collapse Component][BS-collapse] is typically used to show and hide content in vertical manner, collapsing upwards and downwards.

-[Bootstrap Collapse Component][BS-collapse]

-While developing a new site, I wanted to add a vertical full-window navigation side bar to the project, and I was already using Bootstrap, so I thought that maybe I could use the existing component to make the navigation bar instead of adding another new code module.
+While developing a project site, I wanted to add a vertical full-window navigation side bar to the project and I was already using Bootstrap, so I thought that maybe I could use the existing component to make the navigation bar instead of adding another code package to the project or writing something new (of course, what I ended up writing is this library, so maybe this became a rabbit hole...).

 Initial experiments did not work.
 But – it turns out that it is possible.